Explore the Quaker way: read about the basics of our faith, find answers to common questions and find a Quaker meeting near you.

 We do not share bulk (comprehensive) data with any other organizations or individuals.

-We do not share information about youth under age 18 without their parents’ consent, or contact youth without their parents’ consent.
-We understand consent to participate in the Youth Ministries retreat programs to be consent for staff to contact youth participants about their participation.
-Yearly Meeting Junior Yearly Meeting and Junior High Yearly Meeting programs have a written job description for a “staff photographer” as well as a “photo and digital media policy,” which are attached and incorporated by reference.
+We understand consent to participate in the Youth Ministries retreat programs to be consent for staff to contact youth participants about their participation and related activities (such as transportation).
+The Yearly Meeting Junior Yearly Meeting and Junior High Yearly Meeting programs have a written job description for a “staff photographer” as well as a “photo and digital media policy,” which are attached and incorporated by reference.

 On request, we will share data NEYM maintains about local meetings with those local meetings themselves (for example, to help local meetings with reconciling and updating lists of members and attenders).
 This will not include any confidential information such as giving data without explicit permission from the donor/person whose data it is.